 The openness of research data increases the visibility and impact of your research, speeds up the adoption of your research findings and the creation of innovations, and facilitates disciplinary and interdisciplinary collaboration, both within the scientific community and in the wider social circle.
 Open data improves the transparency and reliability of science, empowering and democratizing science.

-Research data and related published research results produced at Hanken ought to be open and available for shared use.
-The discoverability and citability of research data ought to be ensured.
+Research data and related published research results produced at Hanken are open and available for shared use.
+The discoverability and citability of research data are to be ensured.

 When opening your data, consider the following questions: